isaacbob/isaacbob/README.md

 ### About Me:

-Operations research and data analytics professional with a passion for data visualization.
-Experienced leader of analytics and data science teams, focused on creating insightful, meaningful, and actionable deliverables.
+Accomplished operations research and data analytics professional with expertise in optimization, data science, and advanced analytics.
+Passionate about data visualization and adept at leading analytics and data science teams to transform complex datasets into actionable insights for operational decision-making.

 ---